Playable free, right now Founders' List open now · free and not binding · word when the campaign opens Join the Founders' List

 The Treasury

 Every tier is fixed distribution: you know exactly what is inside before you open it.
 Skill over wallet, always.
-The price shown is the founder price, locked the moment you join the list; the raise funds the first print.
+Final pricing is set when the campaign opens, and the raise funds the first print.

 Ember